-For many of the 76 students who will receive degrees in May, the good news came too late; family members have been invited to receive the degrees on their behalf.
+For many of the 76 students who received their degrees in May of 2012, the good news came too late; family members were invited to receive the degrees on their behalf.
 The 22 living students range in age between 89 and 96 and are scattered from Nanaimo to Ontario and beyond.
-One man lives as far away as Japan and yet, he is planning to make the trip in May with his two daughters.
+One man lives as far away as Japan and yet, he made the trip in May of 2012 with his two daughters.

 Going beyond honorary degrees

 Part of UBC’s acknowledgement of what happened in 1942 is the UBC Library project to collect and archive stories from individual students, to document how their lives were forever altered because of what happened.
 The Library will also digitize a national Japanese Canadian newspaper from the time.